QratorLabs/measurement_tools/README.md

 ```
 atlas-heatmap -t 'target' -k 'your_atlas_api_key' -m id1 id2 ...
 ```
+In this case Atlas key is not required.

 Time (seconds) allocated for measurements can be set by `-T` (`--timeout`) flag.
 Default value is 15 min.